UNSEEN/IQ CONTAINER HOMES

-Brenda Kelly sells IQ Container Homes, tiny homes built from sea containers.
-IQ Container Homes is located on Waiheke Island, New Zealand.
-In a YouTube interview done by Bryce, Kelly reveals that she has been living in her container home for one and one-half years and absolutely loves her tiny space.
-The first part of her home was a 20-foot (6 m) container.
-Since that time, she has added an additional 40-foot (12 m) container to it.
+Brenda Kelly is the owner of IQ Container Homes – tiny homes made from sea containers.
+IQ Container Homes Waiheke Island is in New Zealand.
+In a YouTube Kelly reveals in an interview by Bryce that her container house has been her home for the past one and a half years.
+She loves her small space.
+The first part of Kelly’s home was a container measuring 20 feet (6 meters).
+Since then, she has added a 40-foot (12-meter) container.

-The kitchen has a refrigerator/freezer combination.
-A two-burner stove and oven combo allows you to still cook and entertain.
+The kitchen includes a refrigerator/freezer combo.
+A two-burner oven and stove combo allows you to cook and entertain.

-The large deck is enclosed so you can enjoy the outdoors in both the summer and the winter.
-It also gives you extra space to entertain and keeps you from feeling too enclosed.
+The deck is enclosed to allow you to enjoy the outdoors both in the summer and winter.
+This gives you more space to entertain guests and prevents you from feeling too enclosed.

-The bed in the master bedroom has extra storage underneath, and full-length mirrors give the illusion of space.
+The master bedroom’s bed has additional storage underneath.
+Full-length mirrors create the illusion of more space.

-The 20-foot container has become the office and guest room.
-The desk turns into a single bed, and the couch behind it has a Murphy bed that pulls down to create a double bed.
+The 20-foot container was converted into an office and guestroom.
+The desk can be converted into a single-bed, and the couch behind has a Murphy bed which can be pulled down to create a two-bed.

-The bathroom has a flush toilet and full-sized washing machine.
-A shower is also in the space.
-The water is provided by rain collection, although potable water comes from city utilities.
+The bathroom features a full-sized washing machines and a toilet with flush.
+There is also a shower in the room.
+The water is collected from rain, but the potable water comes directly from the city utilities.

 Kelly sells the excess power she doesn’t need to the city.
 She can use the city utilities if she ever needs more electricity.
 Kelly has found that with the right furniture and smart use of space, you can live “big” even in a small apartment.